microsoft/WhatTheHack/049-SQLDedicatedPoolPerf/Student/Challenge-01.md

   - Complete the provided T-SQL code to create the staging tables by choosing the proper structure and storage.
   - Import data from Parquet files into Staging tables using the suggested COPY INTO T-SQL command

-**Move data from staging area to production tables**
+### Move data from staging area to production tables

 Optimize each table structure considering whether it is a “dimension” or a “fact” table.
 Production tables should belong to “Sales” schema.
-Check the provided [Database diagram](./Resources/DedicatedSqlPool-TablesRelationships.pdf?raw=true) available at this path: _./Resources/Challenge-01/DedicatedSqlPool-TablesRelationships.pdf_ to identify relationships between tables and decide which is the proper distribution method.
+Check the provided [Database diagram](./Resources/DedicatedSqlPool-TablesRelationships.pdf?raw=true) to identify relationships between tables and decide which is the proper distribution method.
 Consider also tables will be queried by filtering using the CustomerKey, ProductionKey, DataKey columns.
 Choose the proper one to guarantee an even distribution of data across all distributions.
 Use the suggested “CREATE TABLE AS” T-SQL command.

 - Open [C1_2_Create_Actual_Tables.sql](./Resources/Challenge-01/C1_2_Create_Actual_Tables.sql?raw=true) and complete T-SQL code to move data from staging to production tables, distributing data using the most efficient method considering tables relations as described [here](./Resources/DedicatedSqlPool-TablesRelationships.pdf?raw=true).
   - Are Dimension tables (DimAccount, DimCustomer etc...) good candidates to be replicated ?
   - Most of your queries will join tables using CustomerKey, ProductKey, CurrencyKey and FinanceKey fields.
 Choose the most selective column
   - Example: Check FactInternetSales table: Is it better to distribute it using CustomerKey or ProductKey column ?

-**Investigate slowness due to data skew**
+### Investigate slowness due to data skew

 Users are complaining that a query is taking too much to complete and need your assistance to fix the issue.
 Investigate why the query is so slow and make it faster.
 - Open folder [C1_3_Check_and_Fix_Table_Skew.sql](./Resources/Challenge-01/C1_3_Check_and_Fix_Table_Skew.sql?raw=true) and investigate the issue using the suggested set of T-SQL commands, then fix the issue.